André Vidigal

-André Filipe Cunha Vidigal (born 17 August 1998) is a professional footballer who plays as a winger or forward for side Stoke City.
+André Filipe Cunha Vidigal (born 17 August 1998) is a professional footballer who plays as a winger or forward for Primeira Liga club Alverca.
 Born in Portugal, he plays for the Angola national team.

 Vidigal began his professional career with Académica before moving to Dutch club Fortuna Sittard in July 2017.
 After helping them gain promotion from the Eerste Divisie he moved on loan to Cypriot club APOEL and then returned to Portugal with Estoril in September 2020.
 After gaining promotion with Estoril, Vidigal signed for Primeira Liga club Marítimo in June 2021.
 Following Marítimo's relegation in 2022–23, Vidigal moved abroad again in July 2023, joining English EFL Championship club Stoke City.
+In 2026, he played for EFL League One side Wycombe Wanderers.

 Club career

 Académica

 Born in Elvas, Vidigal began his career as a youth with his local club O Elvas before joining Académica in 2015.
 He made his professional debut on 8 January 2017 in a LigaPro match against FC Porto B, coming on as a 70th-minute substitute for Rui Miguel in a 2–1 away loss.
 He made five more appearances for Académica in 2016–17, all off the bench.